 I thought it would be nice to include here a longer bio with a more personal touch.
-I’m 37 years old (last updated: 2022) and I was born in a busy city full of skyscrapers called São Paulo (Brazil).
+I’m 37 years old (as of 2022) and I was born in a busy city full of skyscrapers called São Paulo (Brazil).
 People usually ask: “How come your name is Ian and you were born in Brazil?”
 Well, there are so many ‘Ians’ in Brazil nowadays!
-São Paulo is a city with a lot of international music influence, replete with concert music and great jazz bars.
+São Paulo is a city with a lot of international music influence, replete with concert music, great jazz bars and museums.
 It’s a city of all sorts of luthiers where you can easily find someone who can fix your viola or make a baroque recorder from scratch.
 It’s a big city.

-As today my musical career involves domains beyond clefs (e.g., electronics, programming), I will trace here my past through all different aspects.
-When I was a child, in the 1980s, my parents listened to classical, jazz, blues and rock.
-But as an ordinary kid, I enjoyed playing games and exploring my dad’s 486 computer.
+As today my artistic career involves domains beyond clefs (e.g., soldering, programming), I will try to trace here my past through all different aspects.
+As a kid in the 1980s, I enjoyed playing games and exploring my dad’s 486 computer.
 At that time there was no internet as we know it today.
 There was something called BBS (bulletin board system) where I used to communicate with people around the world by typing over the black screen background of MS-DOS.
 In those times I explored adventure games (LucasArts’ were my favourites) and the early-internet culture, films and music from the 80s or those super-productions that emphasised sound and light also helped to shape my cultural development and future ideas.
 As a kid, I wanted to be an inventor and design spaceships.
 If I only knew how complicated the world of patents could be!

-Almost every Brazilian has an acoustic guitar in the house, even if they can’t play it–the old samba spirit of Brazil.
+Almost every Brazilian has an acoustic guitar in the house–the old samba spirit of Brazil.
 When I was fourteen, I borrowed my dad’s guitar and began learning it, highly influenced by both rock and classical music.
 After school, I worked at a web design company, so I split my learning between music, HTML, CSS and Photoshop.
 Those were the times when people used ICQ and mIRC instead of What’s App.

 Those initial skills allowed me to work (teaching and making websites) and support my studies at an academic institution (FAAM/FMU), where I took modules such as orchestration, counterpoint, aesthetics, piano, percussion, and developed aural skills.
 During that time I also played in several bands, such as Selene, a trio of live trance music (electric guitar, bass and keys working with dodecaphonic material and all sorts of experimentation).
 I finalised my BA in composition with a portfolio of chamber music, at a time when I was highly influenced by the paintings of Matisse and wanted to make neo-impressionistic music (thus I developed my own ‘musical pointillism’ technique).
 After my BA graduation, I continued my compositional studies through a course with Almeida Prado, a prestigious Brazilian composer who published an incredible book full of compositional techniques.
 In 2009, I migrated to the UK to look for work and develop further my career.

-When I arrived in the UK I was 24 and I had to take any work to support my life as an immigrant, so I painted ceilings, cleaned toilets, served food, interpreted and taught languages.
-I returned to music by playing weekly in restaurants and pubs (Lilium Guitar Duo and Uaná Duo) and also worked on a solo album for the electric guitar (Masks, Devas and Aliens).
+When I arrived in the UK I was 24 and I focused on teaching Portuguese as a foreign language, which eventually became a full-time job.
+I taught privately, GCSEs, A-Levels and published my own methods for learning the language.
+I also played music weekly in restaurants and pubs (Lilium Guitar Duo and Uaná Duo) and worked on a solo album for the electric guitar (Masks, Devas and Aliens).

 I studied for an MA degree in Art Aesthetics & Cultural Institutions, which I achieved in 2013.
 My goal was to understand aesthetics to a deeper level and to incorporate this learning into my compositions.
 In my dissertation, I investigated ‘originality’ and ‘innovation’ in 20th Century Art.
 I became very much inspired by Susanne Langer’s writings and my understanding of the world of abstractions, patterns and symbolism became much clear.
 From there, I realised that I had to open up from the traditions of instrumental composition and explore what is sometimes known as ‘sound art’ to be able to manipulate sound abstractions further.